-Lead is not present in the drinking water that we produce at our water treatment plants.
-If water flows through pipes or plumbing materials made of lead, however, it can pick up some of that lead.
-None of the City-owned pipes in the water distribution system contain lead, therefore the water that reaches your meter does not contain lead.
+Lead is not in the drinking water that we produce at our water treatment plants.
+If water flows through pipes or plumbing materials that are made of lead, however, it can pick up some of that lead.
+None of the City-owned pipes in the water distribution system contain lead, and therefore the water that reaches your water meter does not contain lead.

-Service lines are the pipes that connect the water main to your water meter, and the water meter to your home.
-While the City is responsible for the water main and service line up to the meter, the service line and plumbing past your meter are private property, and thus are not the City’s responsibility.
-The City cannot control the variety of materials used in your plumbing components.
-If your home was built before 1986 (when lead regulations changed), and the pipes, fixtures, flux, and solder are original, they are more likely, but not certain, to contain lead.
+Water “service lines” are the pipes that connect the water main to your water meter, and the water meter to your home.
+The City is responsible for the water main and service line up to your water meter.
+The service line and plumbing past your meter are private property, and not the City’s responsibility (see Diagram 1).
+The City cannot control the variety of materials used in your home plumbing components.
+If your home was built before 1986 (when lead regulations changed) and the pipes, fixtures, flux, and solder are original, they are more likely, but not certain, to contain lead.
 To prevent lead exposure, the City of Vallejo, like all public water systems, follows several regulatory requirements:

-(1) Corrosion Control - During treatment, the water undergoes different processes to ensure that the water is not too corrosive and does not leach metals, like lead or copper, from your home plumbing.
+(1) Corrosion Control - During treatment, the water undergoes different processes to ensure the water is not too corrosive and does not leach metals (like lead or copper) from your home plumbing.

-(2) Lead and Copper Sampling - Every three years, the City is required to collect a minimum number of samples from volunteer homeowners and test their water for lead and copper, to ensure the corrosion control treatment is effective.
-Your Water Quality Report, available in the Water Department Document Library, contains the results of the most recent triennial lead and copper study.
+(2) Lead and Copper Sampling - Every three years, we collect water samples from homes throughout our service areas with the help of residents who volunteer to participate.
+These samples are tested for lead and copper, to ensure the corrosion control treatment is effective.
+Our Water Quality Report, available in the Water Department Document Library, contains the results of the most recent triennial lead and copper study.

 (3) Service Line Inventory - Throughout 2025 and 2026, the City will be inspecting and identifying customer-side service lines to assess whether any lead service lines exist, and then revising the service line inventory.
 You can find the service line inventories for both the Vallejo and Lakes Water Service Areas, and read more about the ongoing inspection process in this document, found in the Water Department Document Library.